 View from Mount Boucherie.
 Photo by Wesla & Duane English

 Day two is all about exploring the City of West Kelowna and everything it has to offer.
-A great way to start the visit is to head to the Sncewips Museum where you can experience the collections, histories, and oral studies of the Syilx/Okanagan people from a sqilxʷ perspective.
+A great way to start the visit is to head to the Sncewips Museum where you can experience the collections, histories, and oral studies of the syilx/Okanagan people from an Indigenous perspective.
 Following your visit, if you're in the mood for a little exercise head to the Mount Boucherie trails, an extinct volcano that is 50-60 million years old and a focal point of the community.
 Boucherie Rush Trail is a 6km round trip hike with an elevation of 275m (expect 1-3 hours) that offers amazing lake views at the top.

 By this time you've likely worked up an appetite, so a visit to Kekuli Cafe to sample some of their amazing bannock is well deserved.
 Sweet or savory, they are all delicious, and a great way to get ready for an afternoon of wine tasting.